|West Mersea Free Church, Mill Road|

 A Mr Cover, one of the first missionaries at Otahitie, became their Pastor and faithfully served them for four years until he went to East Bergholt Chapel.
 The next Pastor was a Mr Seth Coppin who lived in Colchester and ministered to the hapel until 1820 when he was succeeded by a Mr Churchill until 1834.

 Various ministers preached from then onwards, journeying to Mersea to take over the services - on one occasion a horse bolted at Manwood Bridge and overturned the carriage injuring the preacher!
-In 1841 the Chapel was 're-built' as is evidenced by a stone tablet on the front of the present building, this was during the ministry of a Pastor Haas who, when he left the place, took with him the early records of the Church and refused to hand them over to the members.
+In 1841 the Chapel was 're-built' as is evidenced by a stone tablet on the front of the present building.
+This was during the ministry of Pastor H.J.
+Haas.

 In 1844 Mr J.B.
 Harvey (who was Mayor of Colchester at some time) was serving in the pulpit and became the pastor until 1858.
 It is recorded that Mr Samuel Cant (junior) or Ivy Farm, East Mersea, beame a member in 1845 and later a Deacon, in which office he served for 51 years until his death on 26 January 1898 in his 90th year.
 Mr Cant replaced Mr Bennett Hawes as a Deacon on the death of the latter.
 During the interregnum many noted preachers of the day came to Mersea, including Rev. Craig of Bocking, Rev. Brook, Mr C.H.
 Spurgeon (the well known Baptist born in Kelvedon), his father and grandfather.